Sutton585/dasut.net/_posts/2016-09-24-custom-server.markdown

 ---
 # today's events

 Today we setup a custom digital ocean server.
+And I'm playing around editting stuff.

 We hooked up this site via github and told the server to pull changes and rebuild the files with jekyll.